What are the engine intake mechanical parts?

 The intake manifold: how to diagnose the fault?

-The intake manifold's role is to allow air into the engine's pistons.
-It enables fuel combustion to occur.
+The intake manifold's role is to allow air to enter the engine pistons.
+It enables the combustion of fuel to occur.

-This mechanical part is not always referred to by the same name, even though it refers to the same component.
-Its different names are:
+This mechanical part is not always referred to by the same name, even though it is the same component.
+Its various names include:

 Faulty throttle body: operation and cleaning

-The throttle body is a mechanical part of the intake system that is not very well known, even though it is essential for its proper functioning.
-The throttle body is crucial for achieving a good air/fuel mixture in your engine.
+The throttle body is a mechanical part of the intake system that is not very well known, although it is essential for its proper functioning.
+The throttle body is crucial for achieving a proper air/fuel mixture in your engine.

 Over time, this part tends to get dirty and may even become clogged, which can result in increased fuel consumption and, consequently, higher pollution levels.